ujji-k06/ujji-k06/README.md

-# Hi, I'm Ujjwal
+# Hi, I'm Ujji

-I’m a beginner freelance developer focused on building simple, useful, and clean applications.
+I'm a university student who is freelancing on the side.

 ## Skills
 - Python